 - Difficulties taking responsibility for an aspect of us

-- Work-life balance, employment, career, job difficulties, redundancy or burnout (employers see also Workplace Counselling Services)
+- Work-life balance, employment, career, job difficulties, redundancy or burnout (employers see also Workplace Counselling In London - Counselling At Work)

 - Bullying